Cy Feuer: Career

 Having no interest in mathematics, science, or sports, he dropped out of school and found work as a trumpeter on a political campaign truck.
 He later studied at the Juilliard School before joining the orchestras at the Roxy Theater and later Radio City Music Hall.

+In August 1937, in Los Angeles, he took the position as KEHE radio's music director.
+By that time he had also been the personal arranger for Gertrude Niesen and a musical director for Brunswick Records.

 In 1938, he toured the country with Leon Belasco and His Society Orchestra, eventually ending up in Burbank, California.
 Following a ten-week stint there, the orchestra departed for Minneapolis, but he opted to remain in California.

 Feuer found employment at Republic Pictures, serving as musical director, arranger, and/or composer of more than 125 mostly B-movies, many of them serials and westerns, for the next decade, save for a three-year interruption to serve in the military during World War II.

 During his Hollywood sojourn, he enjoyed a tumultuous one-year affair with actress Susan Hayward (also from Brooklyn), worked with Jule Styne, Frank Loesser, and Victor Young, among others, received five Academy Award nominations for his film scores, and married a divorcée, Posy Greenberg, a mother of a three-year-old son.
 The couple later had a son of their own named Jed.